 “I personally respect her.
 This is a combat general, a woman who has had enough participation in hostilities and for this honor and praise should be given to her.
 But as a manager of this level, she, unfortunately, could not cope with the position of minister.
 These include contacts, connections with people’s deputies, with the committee,” people’s deputy, first deputy chairman of the Verkhovna Rada of Ukraine Committee on Social Policy and Protection of Veterans’ Rights, member of the Batkivshchyna faction, Mikhail Tsymbalyuk, tells Apostrophe.

 “There are such failed things as providing housing - 2 years ago the funds were not fully used.
 In general, there is never enough money, but several billion have been allocated to create assistants for veterans, and these funds have not been used.
-And there are many more articles where the ministry’s budget is used ineffectively,” notes Mikhail Tsymbalyuk.
+And there are many more items where the ministry’s budget is used ineffectively,” notes Mikhail Tsymbalyuk.

 New challenges